Is this high-quality heating oil?

 How soon can I get my heating oil?

 Most oil deliveries are made within 2-3 business days under normal weather and operational conditions.
+Please be aware that deliveries are scheduled on a first come first serve basis.
+If you are very low on oil, you can select our same day delivery or next business day delivery options for an added fee.
 Your delivery date will be stated in your confirmation email and a receipt will be left at your door by the delivery person.

 Do I have to be home to receive my heating oil?

-No, however the driver must have ready access to you heating oil fill pipe and you must have an operating vent alarm (whistle).
+No, however the driver must have ready access to your heating oil fill pipe and you must have an operating vent alarm (whistle).
+Please shovel out your fill pipe during inclement weather so the driver has clear access.
 The driver will leave a copy of the delivery ticket, including the number of gallons delivered and price per gallon.
+The only case in which you’d need to be home is for a prime and start due to the fact that the driver needs access to your heating system.

 Is there a minimum amount of gallons I must order?